 Judith M. Whipple, Donald J. Bowersox and Robert W. Thull Professor in Logistics and Supply Chain Management, Broad College of Business, Michigan State University

 Frank G. Adams, Associate Professor of Supply Chain & Marketing, Mary Jo and Paul Karre Fellow, College of Business, Mississippi State University

 Best Reviewer Awards:

-Deepak Iyengar, Associate Professor of Logistics & Supply Chain Management, Parker College of Business, Georgia Southern University
+Zachary Rogers, Assistant Professor of Operations and Supply Chain Management, College of Business, Colorado State University